 Mixing curcumin with piperine can increase the bioavailability of curcumin by 2000%.
 Therefore using curcumin powder in a curry or salad dressing with black pepper is a great way to use food as medicine and enhance the bioavailability of curcumin.

-Health benefits of curcumin for inflammation
+Health benefits of curcumin for inflammation and inflammatory diseases

 The balancing act of managing inflammation is crucial for maintaining a healthy body.
 Inflammation is not all but bad.
 Inflammation plays a role in the healing response and immune system response.

-But chronic inflammation that is never calmed down or turned off is very detrimental to the body and is at the root of many chronic inflammatory conditions.
+But chronic inflammation that is never calmed down or turned off is detrimental to the body and is at the root of many chronic inflammatory conditions.

 Inflammation is associated with the development of many chronic conditions, such as: